-According to Figure 3, the water footprint (WF) of grey water in maize farming in Pelalawan district is measured at 6.23 m3/ton, which surpasses the WF of grey water in maize farming in Kampar district, recorded at 3.28 m3/ton.
-In compare on, the water footprint (WF) of rice cultivation in Pelalawan district is 2.49 m3/ton, which is lower than the water footprint of rice farming in Kampar district, which is 14.52 m3/ton.
+According to Figure 3, the water footprint (WF) of grey water in maize farming in Pelalawan district is measured at 6.23 m/ton, which surpasses the WF of grey water in maize farming in Kampar district, recorded at 3.28 m/ton.
+In comparison, the water footprint (WF) of rice cultivation in Pelalawan district is $2.49 \text{ m}^3$ /ton, which is lower than the water footprint of rice farming in Kampar district, which is 14.52 m/ton.
 The variation seen can be attributed to the influence exerted by the implementation of a specific agricultural system.
-A decrease in output levels is associated with an increase in the grey water footprint [12] Conversely, increased production yields have the potential to diminish the significance of the grey water footprint.
+A decrease in output levels is associated with an increase in the grey water footprint [12,13].
+Conversely, increased production yields have the potential to diminish the significance of the grey water footprint.
 The high agricultural output outcomes can be attributed to either the high WF blue value or the presence of efficient irrigation facilities [14].

-10. Total grey water footprint for crop production in Kampar Water and Based on the results of the analysis, it was found that the total value of the gray water footprint in rice and corn farming in the Kampar watershed (Figure 4).
+3.3.
+Total grey water footprint for crop production in Kampar Watershed

+Based on the results of the analysis, it was found that the total value of the gray water footprint in rice and corn farming in the Kampar watershed (Figure 4).

-According to the data presented in Figure 4, the total grey water footprint (WF) in rice cultivation amounts to 17.01 m^3 per ton, surpassing the corresponding value of 9.51 m^3 per ton observed in maize cultivation.
-According to the research conducted by Rao [15], it has been shown that the utilisation of grey water in rice production, at a rate of 39 m^3 per ton, surpasses that of maize cultivation, which stands at 36 m3 per ton.
+Figure 4.
+Total grey water footprint for crop production in Kampar Watershed surpasses that of maize cultivation, which stands at 36 m per ton.
 Furthermore, the water footprint (WF) value associated with this practice significantly exceeds the average national WF value of India.
 Deng [16] observed a similar phenomenon, wherein rice plants have a comparatively higher water footprint (WF) in grey terms when compared to other plant species.
 Rice is identified as one of the primary agricultural products that significantly contribute to pollution.
 The consumption of grey water is contingent upon the quantity of residue, specifically fertiliser, utilised [3].
 The utilisation of fertilisers has the potential to make a substantial contribution to grey water footprint (WF) due to the process of nutrient leaching into groundwater and subsequent runoff into rivers.